How to Dismantle an Atomic Bomb: Sessions with Thomas

+Sessions with Lillywhite

+The band began recording with Lillywhite and his assistant Jacknife Lee in Dublin in January 2004.
+The Edge says that the group quickly fell into a much more organic creative process with Lillywhite, with he and Lee reworking songs and encouraging better performances from the band.
+One of the first tracks on which Lillywhite made an impact was "Native Son".
+While Bono was away for a few days, Lillywhite suggested the band record a better take of the song.
+After Bono returned and attempted to record vocals over the new backing track, he quickly decided that the lyrics no longer suited the song and that he would need a new lyrical and melodic approach; this ultimately led to the song's evolution into "Vertigo".

+Lillywhite and Lee ultimately worked with the band for six months.
+Several other producers received credits on the album, including Lanois, Brian Eno, Flood, Carl Glanville, and Nellee Hooper; Bono acknowledged that the involvement of multiple producers affected the record's "sonic cohesion".

 A demo version of the album (guitarist the Edge's copy) was stolen while the band were having their photo taken for a magazine in France in July 2004.
 It contained unfinished versions of several songs that made it onto the album.
 The band publicly announced that if those tracks were leaked online, they would release the album immediately via the iTunes Store.
 Several months later, the finished album was leaked online, but the band did not release it earlier, despite previous comments.

 In late 2004, "Mercy", an unreleased track taken from the How to Dismantle an Atomic Bomb sessions, surfaced on the Internet through a fan who had been given a copy of the album containing the extra track.
 The track is of less than standard audio quality, but managed to become a favorite on fan websites.
 It was cut from the final release, but was described by Blender as "a six-and-a-half-minute outpouring of U2 at its most uninhibitedly U2-ish".
 The lyrics to the song can be found in the booklet for the Special Limited Edition.
 A significantly revised version of the song was performed during the European leg of the U2 360° Tour; it made its live debut on 12 September 2010 during the second Zurich concert, and was officially released as the opening track on the band's Wide Awake in Europe vinyl-only live EP that November.